History of compiler construction: First compilers

 Software for early computers was primarily written in assembly language, and before that directly in machine code.
 It is usually more productive for a programmer to use a high-level language and programs written in a high-level language can be reused on different kinds of computers.
-Even so, it took a while for compilers to become established, because they generated code that did not perform as well as hand-written assembler, they were daunting development projects in their own right, and the very limited memory capacity of early computers created many technical problems for practical compiler implementations.
+Even so, compilers took a while to become established, because they generated code that did not perform as well as hand-written assembler, they were daunting development projects in their own right, and the very limited memory capacity of early computers created many technical problems for practical compiler implementations.

 Between 1942 and 1945, Konrad Zuse developed Plankalkül ("plan calculus"), the first high-level language for a computer, for which he envisioned a Planfertigungsgerät ("plan assembly device"), which would automatically translate the mathematical formulation of a program into machine-readable punched film stock.
 However, the first actual compiler for the language was implemented only decades later.

 Between 1949 and 1951, Heinz Rutishauser proposed Superplan, a high-level language and automatic translator.
 His ideas were later refined by Friedrich L. Bauer and Klaus Samelson.

 The first practical compiler was written by Corrado Böhm in 1951 for his PhD thesis, one of the first computer science doctorates awarded anywhere in the world.

 The first implemented compiler was written by Grace Hopper, who also coined the term "compiler", referring to her A-0 system which functioned as a loader or linker, not the modern notion of a compiler.
 The first Autocode and compiler in the modern sense were developed by Alick Glennie in 1952 at the University of Manchester for the Mark 1 computer.
-The FORTRAN team led by John W. Backus at IBM introduced the first commercially available compiler, in 1957, which took 18 person-years to create.
+The FORTRAN team led by John W. Backus at IBM introduced the first commercially available compiler in 1957, which took 18 person-years to create.

 The first ALGOL 58 compiler was completed by the end of 1958 by Friedrich L. Bauer, Hermann Bottenbruch, Heinz Rutishauser, and Klaus Samelson for the Z22 computer.
 Bauer et al. had been working on compiler technology for the Sequentielle Formelübersetzung (i.e. sequential formula translation) in the previous years.

 By 1960, an extended Fortran compiler, ALTAC, was available on the Philco 2000, so it is probable that a Fortran program was compiled for both IBM and Philco computer architectures in mid-1960.
 The first known demonstrated cross-platform high-level language was COBOL.
 In a demonstration in December 1960, a COBOL program was compiled and executed on both the UNIVAC II and the RCA 501.